SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-2023/advent-of-scc-23.md

 # "Hmm, this music is kinda meh, I wonder what comes next?"

 Surrounded by the crowd under the stage of the RIMAC lawn, I reached inside my pocket and unlocked my phone.
-I knew by gut feeling that this was probably now going to work, but I tried it anyways.
+I knew by gut feeling that this was probably now going to work, but I tried it anyway.
 Firefox, Google, ...

 ...

 <img src="/post-media/advent-2023-media/day-23/timed-out.png" alt="The connection has timed out" style="height: max(1000px, 100vh);"/>

-_Welp, I knew it._  Aside from not having WiFi in the Arena, the data speed also sucks.  _Hmm, I wonder how the packet loss situation is looking?_  I open Termux, my Linux command line on Android, and ping the Sun God website:
+_Welp, I knew it._ Aside from not having Wi-Fi in the Arena, the data speed also sucks.  _Hmm, I wonder how the packet loss situation is looking?_  I open Termux, my Linux command line on Android, and ping the Sun God website: